PennyLaneAI/pennylane/doc/API/overview.rst

 Unsupported operations
 ----------------------

 If you would like to support an operation or observable that is not currently supported by OpenQML, you can subclass the :class:`~.Operation` and :class:`~.Expectation` classes, and define the number of parameters the operation takes, and the number of wires the operation acts on.
-For example, to define the :math:`\sqrt{\sigma_x}` gate,
+For example, to define the Ising gate :math:`XX_\phi` depending on parameter :math:`\phi`,

 .. code-block:: python

-    class SqrtX(Operation):
+    class Ising(Operation):
-        """Square root X gate"""
+        """Ising gate"""
-        n_params = 0
+        num_params = 1
-        n_wires = 1
+        n_wires = 2
         par_domain = 'R'
         grad_method = 'A'
         grad_recipe = None

 where

-* :attr:`~.Operation.n_params`: the number of parameters the operation takes.
+* :attr:`~.Operation.num_params`: the number of parameters the operation takes.

-* :attr:`~.Operation.n_wires`: the number of wires the operation acts on.
+* :attr:`~.Operation.num_wires`: the number of wires the operation acts on.

 * :attr:`~.Operation.par_domain`: the domain of the gate parameters; ``'N'`` for natural numbers (including zero), ``'R'`` for floats, and ``'A'`` for arrays of floats/complex numbers.